-Top 8 Essential Website Optimization Strategies for 2019
+Top 8 Essential Website Optimization Strategies

 If you aren’t careful it can lead to analysis paralysis and nothing gets done.

-That said, if you just focus on these eight essentials you will set yourself up for success in 2019 and beyond.
+That said, if you just focus on these eight essentials you will set yourself up for success this year and beyond.

 More Resources: